vedderb/vesc_pkg/tnt/README.md

 [READ THE WIKI](https://github.com/Izzygit/TrickandTrailReleases/wiki) https://github.com/Izzygit/TrickandTrailReleases/wiki

 ### Features
-* Current output defined by a series of points, input by the user.
+* Pitch Tune - Current output defined by a series of points, input by the user.
-* Roll Curves - for acceleration and braking, to improve board response.
+* Roll Tune - for acceleration and braking, to improve board response.
-* Yaw Curves - for acceleration and braking, to improve board response.
+* Yaw Tune - for acceleration and braking, to improve board response.
-* Surge - high current response, to help prevent nosedives.
+* Surge - high current response to help prevent nosedives.
 * Traction Control - reduce free spin in the air.
 * Sticky Tilt - accurate, manual board level control with a remote.
 * Dynamic Stability - faster board response at higher speeds or with a remote.